jperez3/taccoform-blog/hugo/content/posts/TFG_P2.md

 ```
 In the `subnet_id` parameter above, we're converting the subnet_ids `set` to a `list` so that we can loop over it and place each provisioned instance across subnets (and Availability Zones.)
 If the instance count is higher than the number of subnet IDs in the list, the instance creation would continue by starting again at the beginning of the subnet ID list.

+#### Common Data Source Lookups

-Here are a few examples of data source lookups you can do with filters:
+Here are a few examples of data source lookups you can do with tag-based filters:
 * Grab Security Group IDs to attach to resources
-*
+* Filter by VPC name tag for resource placement
+* Attaching instances to target group created in a different workspace

 Some of the more common data source lookup don't even require a tag filter.
 You can do things like:

 * Grab a certificate required to attach to an Application Load Balancer
-* Grab the zone ID for a DNS record creation via the zone name
+* Query the zone ID for a DNS record creation via the the zone name
-* Grab a secret from AWS Secrets Manager to feed into a resource
+* Look up a secret from AWS Secrets Manager to feed into a resource

 ### In Review